malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	    #
 	    #-------------------------------------------------------------------------------------

-        Composing an adder sum function from identical XORs
+      iv) Composing an adder sum function from identical XORs
 	    #
 	    # a --o-------------- a        a b c | S
 	    #     |                       -------|---